DiederikvandenB/legacy-dotfiles/.github/README.md

 2. add bit about git global config / setting yadm git settings
 3. think about keeping this repo public while keeping the github token in `000_settings`
 4. alias rm so that it moves files to the trash
+5. figure out if we want to use the `per-directory-history` plugin of `oh-my-zsh`.
+This requires us to switch.
+Ideally we want the autosuggest to prioritize directory history over global history